babadashagua/AdvancedLaneFinding/README.md

 ### 2. Creating Thresholded Binary Image

 I tried four thresholding methods: sobel operator along x direction, magnitude of the gradient, direction of the gradient, and s channel threshold from HLS color space.
+Finally, I use a combination of sobel operator along x direction and s channel threshold to create the thresholded binary image.